REFILE-US STOCKS-Wall St sinks after election as 'fiscal cliff' eyed

 About 7.81 billion shares traded on the New York Stock Exchange, the American Stock Exchange and Nasdaq, slightly below last year's daily average of 7.84 billion, though Wednesday's volume did surpass that of many recent sessions.

-Contributing to the Nasdaq's decline, Apple shares fell 3.8 percent to $558, off 20.8 percent from an all-time intraday high of $705.07 set on Sept.
-21. That slump puts the stock of the world's most valuable publicly traded company in bear market territory.
+Contributing to the Nasdaq's decline, Apple shares fell 3.8 percent to $558, off more than 20 percent from an all-time high reached earlier this year.
+That slump puts the stock of the world's most valuable publicly traded company in bear market territory.

 The drop was a reversal from Tuesday's gains when voting was under way.
 Defense and energy shares were among the market leaders that day, causing speculation that some investors were betting on a Romney win.